dongle-the-gadget/FakeUpdate/README.md

 Program ported to .NET 5.0

-## Windows 7 Experience

-IMPORTANT: The Windows 7 Experience is ignored when you setup the Update screen in CMD.

-Update Simulator now brings you the Windows 7 Update Experience.

-Previously, I couldn't find the loading icon of Windows 7.
-But now, I have found it, properly fixed the code and it works.

 ## Command-line arguments
 For all command line helps, type --help or --h.
 For example: FakeUpdate.exe --help

 NOTE: To exit the app after --help or --h argument, you need to press Enter.

+NOTE #2: If you use command line arguments, you will not get the Windows 7 update experience.
+Windows 10 only.

 If you're too lazy to type it yourselves, here you come: